symbol-mind/symbol-mind-promo/README.md

 Not a product nor a platform.
 More like a **thought interface**.
 A modern day Lisp, Forth, or Metamath used to formally deduce reliable facts.

-A place where someone can sit, write a bit of symbolic code, **express ideas cleanly**, and feel their mind come back into focus.
+A place where someone can sit, write a bit of symbolic code, **express ideas cleanly**, and check their correctness.

 The **ideas may be documented** and stored for later reflections.